RadicalxChange/pco-art-docs/docs/003-for-artists/003-creator-circles.md

 # Creator Circles

-**Creator Circles** are the individuals or entities that are deemed integral to the creation and ongoing value of a PCOArt work—by providing inspiration and context for the artwork,  participating in producing and maintaining the artwork, and/or contributing implicitly to the artwork's impact.
+**Creator Circles** are the individuals or entities deemed integral to the creation and ongoing value of a PCOArt work—by providing inspiration and context for the artwork,  participating in producing and maintaining the artwork, and/or contributing implicitly to the artwork's impact.

 The initial Creator Circle template that we've created is a simple unit-based distribution list.